shrutisridhar99/Spatially-resolved-transcriptomics-of-macrophage-heterogeneity-and-prognostic-significance-in-DLBCL/README.md

 1. DSP analysis

-a.
-DEA analysis

-Differential expression analyses were carried out using the limma package's moderated t-test.1 Upregulated/downregulated genes were selected by applying the Benjamini-Hochberg correction on the p-values (adjusted p-values < 0.05).
+Differential expression analyses (DEA) were carried out using the limma package's moderated t-test.1 Upregulated/downregulated genes were selected by applying the Benjamini-Hochberg correction on the p-values (adjusted p-values < 0.05).
 In case of the absence of statistically significant genes, upregulated/downregulated genes were selected by applying a threshold on the absolute log2-fold-change (|log2FC| > 0.58).

 2. Single cell analysis